tunmsk/nextgen-facebook/README.md

 <p><strong>Forums and Social</strong></p>

-<p>NGFB (Pro version) supports <a href="https://wordpress.org/plugins/bbpress/">bbPress</a> and <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> (see the <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/buddypress-integration/">BuddyPress Integration Notes</a>), making sure your meta tags reflect the page content, including appropriate titles, descriptions, images, etc. Social sharing buttons can also be added to <a href="https://wordpress.org/plugins/bbpress/">bbPress</a> single template pages and <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> activities.</p>
+<p>NGFB (Pro version) supports <a href="https://wordpress.org/plugins/bbpress/">bbPress</a>, <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> (see the <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/notes/buddypress-integration/">BuddyPress Integration Notes</a>), and <a href="https://wordpress.org/plugins/buddypress-media/">BuddyPress rtMedia</a>, making sure your meta tags reflect the page content, including appropriate titles, descriptions, images, etc. Social sharing buttons can also be added to <a href="https://wordpress.org/plugins/bbpress/">bbPress</a> single template pages and <a href="https://wordpress.org/plugins/buddypress/">BuddyPress</a> activities.</p>

 <h4>Proven Performance</h4>